bigasdev/Heaps-topdownview-template/README.md

 * Added some usefull stuff to the tile.aseprite (medkit, hearts, diamonds, coins, etc..).
 * Function to create enemies and items within the game class, this way they are stored in an array.

+## Built-in Title Screen
+Now we have the `Title.hx` which is called before the game starts, it has the functions to create texts/logo(image) and automatically fades away with an explosion sound when you click the `Press start to continue button` or hit space/enter

 ## Built-in Inventory
 Now we have the `Inventory` class inside the Hero.hx with 4 functions: